lifeart/els-addon-typed-templates/README.md

 	You have to do it once (per project start in vscode) and other document changes should be validated.

+QA:

+	- Would it be possible to add these as dependencies to the language server or somesuch?
+	- Nope, because it's "experimental" and "heavy" functionality, adding it into language server itself may decrease DX for other users.
+UELS has addon API, using this addon API you able add functionality into langserver.
+All addons scoped inside projects (to allow users have multple addon versions for different ember projects and versions).

 ## Is it stable?